 In 2004, the Attorneys General for each of Florida, Mississippi and Texas advised Liggett that they believed that Liggett has failed to make all required payments under the settlement agreements with these three states for the period 1998 through 2003 and that additional payments may be due for 2004 and subsequent years.
 Liggett believes these allegations are without merit, based, among other things, on the language of the most-favored nations provisions of the settlement agreements.
 In December 2004, the State of Florida offered to settle all amounts allegedly owed by Liggett for the period through 2003 for the sum of \$13,500.
 In November 2004, the State of Mississippi offered to settle all amounts allegedly owed by Liggett for the period through 2003 for the sum of \$6,500.
 In March 2005, the State of Florida reaffirmed its December 2004 offer to settle and provided Liggett with a 60 day notice to cure the alleged defaults.
 In April 2005, the State of Mississippi reaffirmed its November 2004 offer to settle and provided Liggett with a 60 day notice to cure the alleged defaults.
+Liggett has met with representatives of the three states to discuss the issues relating to the alleged defaults.
+No resolution has been reached.
+Liggett anticipates additional discussions with the representatives of the three states in an effort to resolve these issues.

 No amounts have been accrued in the accompanying financial statements for any additional amounts that may be payable by Liggett under the Master Settlement Agreement, due to the recalculation of the Participating Manufacturers' payment obligations, or under the settlement agreements with these three states.
-There can be no assurance that Liggett will prevail and that Liggett will not be required to make additional material payments under the Master Settlement

-Agreement and the settlement agreements with these three states, which payments could adversely affect our consolidated financial position, results of operations or cash flows.
+There can be no assurance that Liggett will prevail and that Liggett will not be required to make additional material payments under the Master Settlement Agreement and the settlement agreements with these three states, which payments could adversely affect our consolidated financial position, results of operations or cash flows.